This page is intended to give you some of the basic information you will need to know if you are interested in becoming a beekeeper.

 Young queen of known genetics Lower honey yield due to new foundation and wax requirements

-New beekeepers have the ability to learn easier from new packages/hives versus established hives (fewer problems) Hive needs to be fed for the first month or so (to produce wax)
+New beekeepers can learn easier from new packages/hives versus established hives (fewer problems) Hive needs to be fed for the first month or so (to produce wax)

 Swarms - many beekeepers begin by capturing a swarm of bees.
-This process is quite simple, provided the swarm lands in a convenient spot, and you have boxes.
-If you have equipment (new or used)
+This process is quite simple, provided the swarm lands in a convenient spot, and if you have the equipment (new or used)

 Potentially, a swarm will be larger than a new package (number of bees) Queen of unknown age or genetics